 - December through March – University Adjudication Period

 - Results Posted in Research Portal – April 1st

-- Western University has a CGS M allocation indicating the number of students to whom SGPS can award scholarships; these allocations are divided by broad fields of study: health, natural sciences and/or engineering and social sciences and/or humanities.
+- Western University has a CGS M allocation indicating the number of scholarships available to be won at Western; the allocation is divided by broad fields of study: health, natural sciences and/or engineering and social sciences and/or humanities.

 - A preliminary review and ranking of applications will take place in the graduate programs during December and January.
-Graduate programs will each adjudicate files of students who identified them as proposed hosts.
+Graduate programs will each adjudicate the applications of students who identified them as proposed hosts.

 - The SGPS-CGSM Selection Committee will convene February to begin the adjudication of ranked applications and the selection of recipients.